koriroys/pakyow-docs/docs/routing/namespaces.md

 name: Namespacing Routes
 ---

-Namespaces make it possible to group routes under a common URL.
+Namespaces make it possible to group routes under a common URI.

     ruby:
     namespace 'foo' do